webdevelopers-eu/z-template/README.md

 layout changes hold you back any longer, try our javascript templating library today and experience the freedom and flexibility it offers!*

+Note: Z Template ➋ is fully compatible with Z Template ➊

 <!-- markdown-toc start - Don't edit this section.
 Run M-x markdown-toc-refresh-toc -->
 **Table of Contents**